skimberk/first-fuzzer/README.md

 java -jar antlr-4.8-complete.jar -Dlanguage=Python3 ANTLRv4Lexer.g4 ANTLRv4Parser.g4 LexBasic.g4 -o compiled && cp LexerAdaptor.py compiled/LexerAdaptor.py
 ```

+## Calculating minimum depth

+We are calculating the minimum depth required to generate from any node so that we can limit our choices when generating in order to avoid stack overflows.
+We're defining the depth of a node to be the minimum number of recursive steps required to generate output for that node.

+For `Alternatives` node, we take the minimum depth of all its children (plus one).

+For optional nodes (so quantifiers `*` and `?`) the minimum depth is zero.

+For terminal (i.e. leaf) nodes the minimum depth is zero.

+Otherwise, for a node that needs all its children, the depth is the maximum of the depths of all its children (plus one).

+### Circular dependencies

+I'm running into issues figuring out the depth for nodes with circular dependencies.
+Currently, I'm doing a depth first search and setting depth of the current node based on depths of children.

+A new idea: do breadth first search for each node until reaching a terminal node.
+Ignore nodes that have already been visited in the current search (reasoning: taking a circular dependency won't be shorter).
+On second thought, this might not work because of the alternating between min/max of depths of children.

+Another idea: pretty much the previous idea, but with depth first search (so ignore nodes already visited in order to get to the current node).

 ## Useful work

 Generating code from ANTLR v4 grammars: